 Not surprisingly, hormone therapy does decrease body fat and increases muscle mass.
 However, I’d never recommend starting with hormone therapy.
 Instead, get your body fat under control by starting with your protein intake, sleep, and strength training.

-Grab a copy of my free ebook that goes deeper on these three: The First 3 Habits of VIGOR(ESS) Health.
+Grab a copy of my book that goes deeper on these three: The 3 Pillars of VIGOR: Essential Habits for Exceptional Health and Fitness.

 2. Unmanaged Stress